 Women Students’ Database for Gender Research

-The project “Women Students’ Database for Gender Research” (WSGR) aims to encourage students who wish to pursue an academic career to publish their work on gender while they are still students.
+The project “Women Students’ Database for Gender Research” (WSGR), inititated by Greta Olson and Leonie Schmidt and funded by the the women’s representative of Gießen University, aims to encourage students who wish to pursue an academic career to publish their work on gender while they are still students.
 The project facilitates this process by posting students’ research on a Justus Liebig University of Giessen website and encouraging them to do so externally.
 The database also serves students as a resource for gender-related work.
 The project is intended to establish greater gender parity in academia.
 Additionally, it offers students an opportunity to improve their writing skills in peer-review editing processes.

 For more information, please contact WSGR@anglistik.uni-giessen.de.